uwplse/seguard-resources/ONBOARDING.md

    labels).
 Play around it and try to use Random Forest or whatever model you like to predict the result using 10-fold cross-validation method.
    Note down the precision.
+2. Now, let dig deeper to see where all these features come from.
+   In folder `data/graph`, there are folders who names are labels.
+   In each sub-folder, there are a lot of `*.dot` files.
+Each dot file is a graphviz format of abstract graph that represents some program behavior.
+   The naive way to transform a graph into feature vector is one-hot encoding of both edges and nodes.
+However, there might be better way to do it.
+   Can you first try to implement the naive approach, and then come up with a better way to do it?
+Can you compare these different featurization methods by using the label as classification groundtruth and calculate recall etc. metrics?

 ## Learning